 The Biological Membrane or the Plasma Membrane separates the living cell from its environment and from other cells.
 It helps to maintain a constant ‘milieu’ in which intracellular reactions occur.
 The Plasma Membrane allows a highly controlled exchange of matter across the barrier it poses; some compounds are able to pass through the Membrane easily, others are completely blocked.
 Food must provide adequate amounts of all chemical elements needed by the Cells.
 Of the approximately 35 elements known to occur in cells, four( Oxygen, Carbon, Hydrogen, and Nitrogen ) make up about 95 percent of the cell weight.
 Nine elements( Calcium, Phosphorus, Chlorine, Sulfur, Potassium, Sodium, Magnesium, Iodine, and iron ) contribute about 4 percent of the cell weight.
 The remaining 20+ elements together constitute less than 1 percent of cell weight and are called trace elements because they occur in minute quantities.
 However, many such as Copper, and Zinc fulfil vital functions.
 Animal cells do not have the ability to synthesize certain complex organic molecules from simple inorganic compounds.
 Certain large organic molecules that serve as building blocks that must be supplied by food are known as essential dietary components.
 They include Vitamins, Essential Amino Acids, and Essential Fatty Acids.
 Man has restricted synthetic powers as compared to the bacteria and hence needs greater number of essential foodstuffs.
 Man derives energy solely from the breakdown of complex organic molecules, mainly Carbohydrates and Fats.
 Fuel for the maintenance of life comes from other living organisms or their products.
 Human life ultimately depends on the existence of green plants that can use inorganic source of energy such as Solar radiation.
 Terrestrial life depends upon an extraterrestrial source of Energy.
 All terrestrial organisms live as energy dependent entities and live by establishing a relationship with a source of energy.

-Man exists because of a “Connection.”
+The man exists because of a “Connection” that sustains his conditioned existence.
 In nature, man exists as an energy seeker or heterotroph.
-Human existence becomes possible only when man is connected to an energy provider.
+The human existence becomes possible only when a man is connected to an energy provider.
 This biological connection to a source of energy is made possible when biological information is implanted in the single cell which begins its journey to grow and develop into a new organism.
-If Sun is viewed as a source of energy for all life on this planet, man is not directly connected to that source of energy.
-Man exists as a multicellular organism and each cell derives its energy from powerhouses called mitochondria; the intracellular membrane bound organelles found in all living cells.
+If Sun is viewed as a source of energy for all life on this planet, the man is not directly connected to that source of energy.
+The man exists as a multicellular organism and each cell derives its energy from powerhouses called mitochondria; the intracellular membrane bound organelles found in all living cells.

 The mitochondria have the necessary biological information to transform oxidative energy into a form of chemical energy that the cell could further use for its living functions.
 In nature, man obtains food from other organisms.
 Only the green-celled plants known as autotrophs can directly convert light energy into chemical energy that they can further use.

-Man is connected to these Chloroplasts of green plant cells that have the ability to trap Sun’s light energy.
-Sun’s energy is an extraterrestrial source of energy and it is provided to man by the intervention of Chloroplasts and the Mitochondria which man had directly acquired from his mother’s egg cell.
-These biological mechanisms are put in place and they operate outside the intellectual or physical abilities of man.
-In my blog post titled, ‘The Divine Mother of Life, Energy, and Knowledge, I have described the mother as the source of life and energy.
+The man is connected to these Chloroplasts of green plant cells that have the ability to trap Sun’s light energy.
+Sun’s energy is an extraterrestrial source of energy and it is provided to the man by the intervention of Chloroplasts and the Mitochondria which the man directly acquires from his mother’s Egg Cell.
+These biological mechanisms are put in place and they operate outside the intellectual or physical abilities of the man.
+In my blog post titled, ‘The Divine Mother of Life, Energy, and Knowledge, I describe the mother as the source of life and energy.
 Kindly read that post using the hyperlink :

 Apart from nutrition, man consumes food for psychological satisfaction or to derive a sense of emotional contentment, and for the benefit of other individuals.
 A pregnant woman consumes food to provide a direct benefit to the baby growing in her womb.
 This placental connection between mother and her fetus establishes an anatomical relationship and a social relationship and social bonding between the two both during the duration of pregnancy and after the delivery of the baby.
 Man’s feeding behavior and feeding activities are influenced by social, and external environmental factors.
 Both, the timing of feeding, and the choice of food are affected by social facilitation.
 Food-directed activities in social situations demonstrate the ability of food to establish connection between food provider and the food consumer.
 Hunger and Satiety operate the physiological mechanisms related to food intake.
 The psychological, and emotional contentment derived from food is related to Social Bonding and Social Relationships that are fostered by Food.
 I describe spirituality as a relationship based upon sympathy, understanding, affection, feelings of care and Love.
 Food has the intrinsic ability to nurture a spiritual relationship between the provider of the food and its consumer.
 There is also a direct emotional relationship between man and the food he consumes.
 The causes for excessive or overeating are not yet fully understood.
 Overeating could be a symptom of boredom or emotional frustration.
 For many persons who indulge in overeating, the craving to eat is very strong and is similar to the craving for alcohol in the alcoholic and for a cigarette in a person addicted to tobacco smoke.
 The physiological mechanisms of hunger and thirst cannot fully account for the feeding behavior of man.
 Just like lust, and greed, man has psychological desire or craving for food and develops an intimate relationship with the food and drink he consumes.
 However, man can always express his craving for food in a spiritual context and seek the satisfaction provided by knowing the nature of God-Connection.